felipearosr/RAG-LlamaIndex/2.Pinecone -  HybridRetriever - Adv.Ingestion/README.md

 1. **Unstructured**: Applied for all document types except PDFs, enhancing data extraction and structuring to improve LLM readability.
 Explore various connectors from Llama Index for optimal results.
 More details [here](https://github.com/Unstructured-IO/unstructured).

-2. **LLM Sherpa**: Specifically for processing PDFs, transforming them into a more LLM-friendly format.
-Check it out [here](https://github.com/nlmatics/llmsherpa).
+2. **Llama Parse**: Specifically for processing PDFs, transforming them into a more LLM-friendly format.
+Check it out [here](https://github.com/run-llama/llama_parse).

 3. **Metadata Enhancement**: We're incorporating metadata into the documents for enriched context and searchability.
 You have the option to exclude them as needed.
 However, be mindful that each piece of metadata incurs a processing cost by the LLM due to the additional analysis required.

-LLM Sherpa includes features like:

-- Sections and subsections along with their levels.
-- Paragraphs - combines lines.
-- Links between sections and paragraphs.
-- Tables along with the section the tables are found in.
-- Lists and nested lists.
-- Join content spread across pages.
-- Removal of repeating headers and footers.
-- Watermark removal.

-These methods ensure documents are more accessible and interpretable for LLMs, enhancing information retrieval efficiency.

 ### How do we implement it?